bacongobbler/portfolio/README.md

 * Assisted and reviewed community contributors' pull requests
 * Assisted in manual acceptance testing
 * Assisted in manual upgrade testing
-* Cut new versioned releases of Deis
+* Cut new versioned releases of Deis and Deis-related products
 * Met with customers for product promotion and technical interviews

 ## Product Manager - ActiveState Software, Inc